sankha-mondal/Spring_MVC/README.md

 Spring MVC is a framework for building web applications in Java.
 As the name suggests, it's based on the Model-View-Controller design pattern.

 # Core Components of Spring MVC :
+⚪ DispatcherServlet:
-⚪ DispatcherServlet:1.
-Spring's Front Controller implementation
+	1. Spring's Front Controller implementation

+⚪ Controller :
-⚪ Controller :1.
-User created component for handling requests 2.
-Encapsulates navigation logic3.
-Delegates to the service objects for business logic4.
-The default handler is a very simple Controller interface with the method:
+	1. User created component for handling requests
+ 	2. Encapsulates navigation logic
+  	3. Delegates to the service objects for business logic
+   	4. The default handler is a very simple Controller interface with the method:
 		ModelAndView handleRequest(request, response).

 ⚪ View :